-How to deep clean your makeup bag
+How to clean a makeup bag

-Dr Bashir from Aston University said: "Consumers' poor hygiene practices when it comes to using make-up... is very worrying when you consider that we found bacteria such as E.coli -- which is linked with faecal contamination -- breeding on the products we tested".
+Dr Bashir from Aston University sad: "Consumers' poor hygiene practices when it comes to using make-up... is very worrying when you consider that we found bacteria such as E.coli -- which is linked with faecal contamination -- breeding on the products we tested".

-2. Turn your makeup bag inside out.
-It's arguably more important that the inside of the bag is hygienic than the outside, and this is the best way to get to all those nooks and crannies.
-It's easy to crease the outer fabric when you do this, but don't worry!
-There is a genius crease-busting hack later on in the post.
+When it comes to best hygiene practices, keeping the inside of the bag squeaky clean is more important than the outside, and the best best way to get to all those nooks and crannies is to turn it inside out.
+A word of warning, it's easy to crease the outer fabric when you do this, but don't worry!
+There is a genius crease-busting hack later on in this post.

-Victoria Green makeup bags all have lined seams to ensure that any spillages stay on the inside of the makeup bag instead of all over the contents of your handbag - therefore it's important to dislodge any debris and old makeup that may have gathered there.
+Victoria Green makeup bags all have lined seams to ensure that any spillages stay on the inside of the makeup bag instead of all over the contents of your handbag - therefore it's important to dislodge any debris and old makeup that may have gathered there over time.

 Now for the crease-busting hack.
 All you need is an ordinary hairdryer.
 Switch it to the hottest setting and gently warm the outer fabric, taking care to keep the dryer moving so it doesn't get too hot in one spot.
 When the fabric on the beauty bag is warm it softens slightly and you can easily rub away the creases - We use this technique in our photoshoots to keep our makeup bags and wash bags in good shape!

-I recommend giving any makeup bag or wash bag in regular use a deep clean once a month, with a weekly top up spritz of antibacterial spray on a weekly basis, always ensuring the interior of the beauty bag is thoroughly dry before zipping it back up again.
+I recommend giving any makeup bag or wash bag in regular use a deep clean once a month, with a weekly top-up spritz of antibacterial spray on a weekly basis, always ensuring the interior of the beauty bag is thoroughly dry before zipping it back up again.

 72% of women have admitted they never wash their makeup brushes.
-Whether this rings true for you, or you wash your brushes once a week, now is the perfect time to give them a deep cleanse.
+Whether this rings true for you, or you wash your makeup brushes once a week, now is the perfect time to give them a deep cleanse.

-1. To clean...baby shampoo is great because it’s not too harsh on the brush bristles, although any detergent designed for your hair or body will do.
+If it’s good enough for a baby then it’s good enough for your best makeup brushes!
+Baby shampoo is great because it’s not too harsh on the brush bristles, although any detergent designed for your hair or body will do.
 Don't be tempted to use a household detergent - remember you're using these tools on your face so it needs to be gentle enough for your skin.

-Cleaning your make-up brushes will make a huge difference when it comes to the cleanliness of your make-up bag.
+The process of cleaning your make-up brushes will make a huge difference when it comes to the cleanliness of your make-up bag.
 There’s no point in having a clean make-up bag if you’re going to fill it with unclean products!

-Re-pack & organise your clean beauty bag
+Time to re-pack & organise your clean beauty bag